-The City of Springfield Department of Public Works, in partnership with the Commercial Street Historic District, will introduce reverse-angle parking to C-Street as an eight-week pilot beginning Saturday, July 9.
+The City of Springfield Department of Public Works, in partnership with the Commercial Street Historic District, introduced reverse-angle parking to C-Street as an eight-week pilot in the summer of 2016.

 Reverse-angle parking involves parking stalls that are pointed away from the flow of on-coming traffic.
 Drivers must pull past the targeted spot, stop and signal, then slowly back in.
 While this style of parking has been implemented successfully in cities nation-wide, C-Street would be the first to utilize it in Springfield.